bsu-cs-jb/cs-411-docs/project-01/specification.md

 - adding timer sets
 - a separate screen or modal for editing the timer

-If you have these items in part 1 but they do not work correctly, you _will not_ lose any points.
+If you have these items in project 1 but they do not work correctly, you _will not_ lose any points.
 If you have these items complete and with full functionality you will enjoy the following benefits:

 1. bonus points for project 1
-2. confidence that your app will pass part 2 requirements
+2. confidence that your app will pass project 2 requirements
 3. pride
-4. a lot less work to do for part 2
+4. a lot less work to do for project 2

-### TBD Requirements that may be in part 2 but may not

-These items may not be required for part 2.
-I need to think about it.
-They will be worth bonus points if they are not required.

-- deleting a timer
-- deleting timer sets
-- unique color/icon/image for each timer
-- showing the scheduled ending date and time for the timer
-- show "last used" or "last edited" for timer sets
-- saving lists and sets of timers between app invocations
-    - this is not required
-- timers continue to run and will show alerts and play sound even when off-screen (e.g. when viewing the "Timer Sets" screen).

 ## Suggested design